 After the controller issues a START condition, the controller sends a byte that indicates with which target device to communicate with.
 This byte is called the address byte.
-Each device on an I2C bus has a unique 7-bit address that the device responds to.
+Each device on an IC bus has a unique 7-bit address that the device responds to.
 The controller sends an address in the address byte, together with a bit that indicates whether the controller wishes to read from or write to the target device.

-Every byte (address and data) transmitted on the I2C bus is acknowledged with an acknowledge bit.
+Every byte (address and data) transmitted on the IC bus is acknowledged with an acknowledge bit.
 When the controller finishes sending a byte (eight data bits) to a target, the controller stops driving SDA and waits for the target to acknowledge the byte.
 The target acknowledges the byte by pulling SDA low.
 The controller then sends a clock pulse to clock the acknowledge bit.
 Similarly, when the controller completes reading a byte, the controller pulls SDA low to acknowledge this completion to the target.
+The controller then sends a clock pulse to clock the bit.
+The controller then the target.
+The controller then sends a clock pulse to clock the bit.
+The controller then the target.
 The controller then sends a clock pulse to clock the bit.
 The controller always drives the clock line.